My Mental Illness Recovery Story, Chapter 19

 In Recovery Today

-Rick Warren once said, “Fear is a self-imposed prison that keeps you from becoming the person God wants you to be “.
+Rick Warren once said, “Fear is a self-imposed prison that keeps you from becoming the person God wants you to be”.
 Even though OCD makes me fearful a lot, my mental illness normally doesn’t control me.
 It is no longer a daily “self-imposed prison” that tyrannizes me, preventing me from being and doing what God desires of me.
-Yes, in the game of life, I will lose many, many battles; but with God on my side, I know that I will win the war.
-And I also know where I’m headed after this life is over: heaven.
+Yes, I will lose many battles in life, but with God on my side, I know I will win the war.
+And I also know where I’m headed after this life is over – heaven.

 Because of Christ, I have countless reasons for hope and inspiration when life gets rough.
-Even though there will be times when things seem hopeless, I can find strength from God’s promises as well as other encouraging Christians.
-That is the theme of my personal web site, In Pursuit of Freedom Ministries: to inspire and guide other people, who face similar life struggles, toward the path of freedom (which comes from following and trusting in the Trinity).
+Even though there will be times when things seem hopeless, I can find strength from God’s promises and from other encouraging Christians.

-Looking at my life in hindsight, I see now that God had everything planned perfectly for a greater purpose, something that I didn’t understand then, but do now.
-God also has a perfect plan for you, you just need the courage and faith to believe in Him, and in it.
+Looking back on my life, I see that God had everything planned perfectly for a greater purpose, something that I didn’t understand then but do now.
+God also has a perfect plan for you; you just need the courage and faith to believe in Him.

-In a weird but true sense, God is actually both complimenting and blessing us by giving us a disability or great trial.
+In a weird but true sense, God actually compliments and blesses us by giving us a disability or a great trial.
 You see, God never gives us trials that we cannot overcome through Him (see 1 Corinthians 10:13).
-So by giving us a disability or huge trial in our life, He is in a way demonstrating trust in our capacity to be strong enough to continue the fight, as we rely upon the deliverance of the Deliverer.
-“With man this is impossible,; but with God, all things are possible.”
+So, by giving us a disability or huge trial in our life, He is, in a way, demonstrating trust in our potential to be strong enough to continue the fight, as we rely upon the deliverance of the Deliverer.
+“With man, this is impossible, but with God, all things are possible.”
 (Matthew 19:26)

 Listen to this inspirational song, related to the theme of this chapter: